Written By Sam Heward

 Research suggests that maintaining levels of intensity in a taper ensures better race-day performance.
 Many runners continue to include one or two higher effort workouts, such as tempo runs or fartlek sessions.
 These keep the body “race ready” and help counter the taper blues.
 But keep these workouts short to avoid fatigue.

 At the end of the day, you are the best judge of you so don’t be afraid to personalise and tweak when there is a solid reason to do so.
 The above is simply some guidance – the most important thing is that you are well-rested and raring to go come race day.

 Sometimes competitors feel like they need lots of exercise in a

 taper just to avoid the self-doubt spiral.
 Don’t worry about this.
 You must trust that you are not going to be losing fitness.

-For those who are preparing for Ultra X races Sri Lanka or Jordan, the taper is also the time to incorporate some heat acclimation into your training.
-Article on this coming soon.
+For those who are preparing for an ultra marathon in a warm environment, such as Ultra X Sri Lanka or Ultra X Jordan, the taper is also a good time to incorporate some heat acclimation into your training.